-When Jason writes about using Pinterest, it's very obvious that he has experience in the craft world because his examples are completely relevant to that industry.
+When Jason writes about using Pinterest, it's obvious that he has experience in the craft world because his examples are completely relevant to this industry.

 When he provides examples about how to connect Pinterest into your existing business model, the examples are often related to creative-type businesses.